-18 -layer storage system with different speeds
+Fig. 18.
+Three-layer storage system with different speeds

-As shown in 19, when a user searches for resources, the input keywords first reach the non-relational cache database to find the IDs of the relevant resources.
-If found, the search to the relational database for whole resource information , the search take a detour to the non-relational disk database. the non-relational disk database tries to hold all possible keywords and tags, but there is no guarantee.
-In rare cases, if the controller still cant find the keywords in non-relational disk database, the search will have to be done in the relational database directly.
+As shown in Fig. 19, when a user searches for resources, the input keywords first reach the non-relational cache database to find the IDs of the relevant resources.
+If found, the search goes to the relational database for whole resource information retrieval.
+Otherwise, the search takes a detour to the non-relational disk database.
+It should be noted that the non-relational disk database tries to hold all possible keywords and tags, but there is no guarantee that it will contain them.
+In rare cases, if the controller still cannot find the keywords in non-relational disk database, the search will have to be done in the relational database directly.